google/zetasql/docs/geography_functions.md

 NOTE: Due to the ZetaSQL snapping process, edges with a sufficiently short length will be discarded and the two endpoints will be snapped to a single point.
-Therefore, it is possible that vertices in a linestring may be snapped together such that one or more edge disappears.
-Hence, it is possible that a polygon hole that is sufficiently small may disappear, or the resulting `GEOGRAPHY` may contain only a line or a point.
+Therefore, it's possible that vertices in a linestring may be snapped together such that one or more edge disappears.
+Hence, it's possible that a polygon hole that's sufficiently small may disappear, or the resulting `GEOGRAPHY` may contain only a line or a point.

 **Return type**